QuaSi-Software/Documentation/docs/resie_description_components.md

 \(T_{\text{fl,avg}}\) | Average fluid temperature | [°C]

 #### Calculation of the g-function values
 There are a number of approaches of varying complexity for determining the g-functions.
 Fortunately, there are already precomputed libraries, such as the open-source library of Spitler&Cook2021[^Spitler,Cook], which save a time-consuming calculation for g-functions of various probe field configurations.
 The probe field configuration is understood as the number of probes in the field, the respective probe depth, the distance between the probes and the overall geometric arrangement of the probes.
-The pre-calculated g-function values are basically 27 grid points between which the ReSiE implementation interpolates in order to be able to access the corresponding g-function values for each simulation time step.
-The first interpolation point of the library is always at \(ln(t/ t_S) = -8.5\), where \(t_S\) is the steady-state time defined by Eskilson1987[^Eskilson]:
+For each configuration, 27 pre-calculated g-function values are provided at different time points between which the ReSiE implementation interpolates in order to be able to access the corresponding g-function values for each simulation time step.
+The first interpolation point of the library is always at \(ln(t/ t_S) = -8.5\), where \(t_S\) is the steady-state time defined by Eskilson 1987[^Eskilson]:
 [^Eskilson]: P. Eskilson, Thermal Analysis of Heat Extraction Boreholes.
 University of Lund, 1987.
 Available: [https://buildingphysics.com/download/Eskilson1987.pdf](https://buildingphysics.com/download/Eskilson1987.pdf)

 $$ t_S = \frac{h_{probe}^2}{9 \cdot a_{soil}} $$

 where \(a_{soil}\) is the thermal diffusivity of the surrouding earth and \(h_{probe}\) is the probe depth.
 Depending on the thermal properties of the soil, the first given value in the library mentioned above at \(ln(t/ t_S) = -8.5\) corresponds to a time \(t\) after serveral days to weeks.
 Since the simulation time step size is in the range of a few minutes to hours, further g-function values must be calculated for the missing short-term period.
-This is done under the assumption that the temperature fields of the probe fields do not influence each other during these short periods of time.
-Thus, a calculation equation for the g-function can be chosen that is only valid for a single probe.
-In ReSiE, the approach by Carslaw and Jaeger is implemented, which simplifies the probe as an infinite cylindrical source or sink.
+This is done under the assumption that the temperature fields of the probe fields do not influence each other during these short periods of time.[^Li] Thus, a calculation equation for the g-function can be chosen that is only valid for a single probe.
+In ReSiE, the approach by Carslaw and Jaeger is implemented [^Carslaw,Jaeger], which simplifies the probe as an infinite cylindrical source or sink.
 The short-term g-function values \(g(t)\) can be calculated using the following equation:

+[^Li]: M. Li, K. Zhu, Z. Fang: Analytical methods for thermal analysis of vertical ground heat exchangers.
+Advances in Ground-Source Heat Pump Systems, 2016. doi: [https://doi.org/10.1016/B978-0-08-100311-4.00006-6](https://doi.org/10.1016/B978-0-08-100311-4.00006-6).
+[^Carslaw,Jaeger]: H.S.
+Carslaw., J.C.
+Jaeger.
+Heat Flow in the Region bounded Internally by a Circular Cylinder.
+Proceedings of the Royal Society of Edinburgh, 1942.

 $$ g(t) = \frac{2}{\pi} \int_{0}^{\infty} \frac{(exp(-s^2\cdot F_0) - 1)}{(J_1^2(s) + Y_1^2(s))} \cdot [J_0(Rs) \cdot Y_1(s) - J_1(s) \cdot Y_0(Rs)] \cdot \frac{ds}{s^2}\ $$
 Where \(J_0\),\(J_1\),\(Y_0\) and \(Y_1\) are Bessel-functions, \(s\) is an integral variable, \(F_0\) is the Fourier-Number and \(R\) is the radius ratio:
 $$ R = \frac{r_{\text{eq}}}{r_b} = \frac{2r_0}{r_b}\ $$